• Skip to primary navigation

 15 best cities + towns on the Côte d’Azur (with photos)

-by Claire ROBINSON, Region Lovers | March 11, 2025 | no intrusive ads, no sponsored content, just some affiliate links - if you use them, we get a small commission (read more)
+By Claire ROBINSON, Region Lovers | July 2, 2026 | contains affiliate links - if you use them, we get a small commission (read more)

 Menton, Saint-Tropez, Cannes, Nice, Cassis… the names are familiar, and they make you dream.
 From picturesque alleyways to bustling resort boulevards, each town has its own charm and distinct character.